coder0856/HTDIDUN/README.md

-Full codes and pretrained models will be made available.
+Full codes and trained models will be made available.